premshyam/raspberryPiApSta/README.md

 ### Usage

 If the pi is not associate to a network it will start and AP with ssid RpiAP.
+Ensure you have ssh enabled on pi. ssh into the pi

+> ssh pi@192.168.4.1

+then to connect to an AP

+> ~/stop_ap.sh '"YOURSSID"' '"PASSWORD"'
-You can edit the hostapd.conf as per your needs.
+> You can edit the hostapd.conf as per your needs.

 ### References